 FORMAT: Double elimination bracket.
-The highest-seeded teams will be the 'home team' in the first round.
+The highest-seeded teams will be the 'home team" in the first round.
+The highest-seeded team may choose to be the visitors in the first-round game.
 A coin flip will determine the "home teams" in all other rounds.

-COACHES' RESPONSIBILITY: The coach of each area team in the tournament, including the host school coach, must create a team roster online before the first regular season game and create an updated Tournament Roster online by April 19.
-The Tournament roster must be submitted to the Area Tournament Director by April 22.
+COACHES' RESPONSIBILITY: The coach of each area team in the tournament, including the host school coach, must create a team roster online before the first regular season game and create an updated Tournament Roster online by April 18.
+The Tournament roster must be submitted to the Area Tournament Director by April 21.